-Tesla is another great example of a small tweak that opened an entirely new category.
+Tesla is another great example of a small adjustment that opened an entirely new category.

 It doesn't take much to develop a new category, just a different way of thinking about the way things already exist.
 Slight adjustments can result in huge gains.

 Key takeaway: Spending money on marketing and trying to change people's perceptions is a surefire way to bleed a business dry.
-Unless you can build something that is 10 times better than anything currently available on the market, stop focusing on how your product is better, and rather, focus on building a new category in which you can dominate.
+Unless you can build something 10x better than anything currently available, stop focusing on how your product is better, and rather, focus on building a new category in which you can dominate.